pandas-dev/pandas/doc/source/io.rst

 Query via Data Columns
 ~~~~~~~~~~~~~~~~~~~~~~
 You can designate (and index) certain columns that you want to be able to perform queries (other than the `indexable` columns, which you can always query).
-For instance say you want to perform this this common operation, on-disk, and return just the frame that matches this query.
+For instance say you want to perform this common operation, on-disk, and return just the frame that matches this query.

 .. ipython:: python